alasca-association/tarook/docs/user/reference/options/yk8s.k8s-service-layer.fluxcd.rst

 ``yk8s.k8s-service-layer.fluxcd.version``
 #########################################

-Helm chart version of fluxcd to be deployed.
+Helm chart version of FluxCD to be deployed.

 **Type:**::